-- Every mortgage lender has different lender overlays on debt to income ratio as well as credit scores overlays.
+- Every lender has different lender overlays on debt to income ratio as well as credit scores overlays

-- Just because one mortgage lender has a maximum debt to income ratio requirement of 43%, doesn’t mean that all mortgage lenders do.
+- Just because one lender has a maximum debt to income ratio requirement of 43%, doesn’t mean that all lenders do

 Conventional DTI Requirements

 Conventional loans have tougher debt to income ratio mortgage lending guidelines.

 - Fannie Mae caps DTI to 50% to get an approve/eligible per Automated Underwriting System automated approval

 - Freddie Mac also caps Debt To Income Ratio to 50% for an AUS automated approval on conventional loans

 Minimum credit scores on Conventional Loans is 620 FICO.